JonathanHope/mermaid-ts-mode/README.md

 # mermaid-ts-mode.el

 Major mode for working with [mermaid](http://mermaid.js.org).
-It's built on tree sitter, and thus required Emacs 29 or better.
+It's built on tree sitter, and thus requires Emacs 29 or better.

 ![](mermaid-ts-mode.png)

 ## Installation

-This hasn't made it's way to MELPA yet.
+This hasn't made its way to MELPA yet.
 Here is how to install it with straight:

 ``` elisp
 (use-package mermaid-ts-mode